Ferric maltol

-Ferric maltol, sold under the brand names Accrufer (US) and Feraccru (EU), is an iron containing medication for the treatment of adults with low iron stores.
+Ferric maltol, sold under the brand name Feraccru among others, is an iron containing medication for the treatment of adults with low iron stores.
 It is taken by mouth.

 Contraindications

 The drug is contraindicated in people with hereditary hemochromatosis and other kinds of iron overload, as well as those repeatedly receiving blood transfusions and are therefore also at risk of developing iron overload.

 Side effects

 The most common side effects are flatulence (in 5% of people taking the drug), diarrhea (4%), constipation (4%), stool color change (4%), nausea (3%), vomiting (3%), and abdominal discomfort, bloating and pain (1%).
 Ferric maltol may cause serious side effects including increased risk of inflammatory bowel disease flare and iron overload in the body.

 Interactions

 No systematic interaction studies with ferric maltol have been conducted.
 Food reduces its uptake from the gut, as do calcium and magnesium salts and tetracycline antibiotics.
 Conversely, iron inhibits the uptake of many drugs, such as bisphosphonates, tetracycline antibiotics, quinolone antibiotics, levothyroxin, and levodopa.
 Combining the drug with intravenous iron can result in fast release of iron into the blood, potentially leading to low blood pressure or even collapse.

 Dimercaprol in combination with iron is toxic for the kidneys.
 The antibiotic chloramphenicol interferes with incorporation of iron into red blood cells and with iron excretion.
 Furthermore, iron can reduce the blood pressure lowering effects of methyldopa.

 Maltol is metabolized by the enzyme UGT1A6.
 It is not known whether inhibitors of this enzyme increase maltol concentrations in the body.